zepfietje/wand/README.md

 # Wand

-Wand is a command-line tool for Flutter code generation.
+Wand is a command-line tool for generating boilerplate code for Flutter.
 Create models, widgets, pages and [blocs](https://github.com/felangel/bloc) in a wink.

 ## Installation